 It’s one of the easiest ways to get rid of the rabbits from your garden plants.

-You just need to sprinkle human or pet hair, cat litter or a drived blood meal, sulfured eggs and garlic in a defensive circle around the flower bed, garden vegetable or shrubs.
+You just need to sprinkle human or pet hair, cat litter or a dried blood meal, sulfured eggs and garlic in a defensive circle around your grass, flower bed, garden vegetables, and shrubs.
+Such repellents are completely safe for your cat or dog.

-Rabbits also do not like the smell of onions so you can also use that
+Rabbits also do not like the smell of onions so you can use that too.

-Note: Make sure to sprinkle deterrents whenever it’s rain or you can also do that weekly.
+Note: Make sure to sprinkle rabbit deterrents whenever it rains, or you can also do that once weekly.

 3. Use Chemicals